PDLT-University-of-York/test-split-site/docs/ultra/reuse-original-content.md

 Building content directly in Ultra is particularly recommended for:

-- Original pages with a single content item: if it's just one page, it's likely quicker to copy/paste text than use the Copy Content tool.
+- Original pages with a single content item: it's likely quicker to copy/paste text than use the Copy Content tool.
-- Original pages with multiple content items: the Copy Content tool would create each item as a separate Document which will then need restructuring (ie. copy/pasting) back into a single Document.
+- Original pages with multiple content items: each item would be copied as a separate Document which will then need restructuring (ie. copy/pasting) back into a single Document.
 - [Learning Modules](https://vle-support.york.ac.uk/ultra/folder-learning-module/): the functionality is very different to in Original, so we recommend building in Ultra.
-- [Discussions](https://vle-support.york.ac.uk/ultra/discussions/): generally quicker and much simpler to create a new Discussion in the right location and copy/paste the thread starter text.
+- [Discussions](https://vle-support.york.ac.uk/ultra/discussions/): can copy strangely and are very easy to set up in Ultra, so generally quicker to create a new Discussion in the right location and copy/paste the thread starter text.

 This will likely only require a few different tasks: